ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 Apollo was built with a blend of many different front-end technologies.
 CoffeeScript, TypeScript, AngularJS and Sass are the main ingredients in this blend, complimented by healthy dosages of many other libraries and tools.
 As a result, our Webpack configuration is rather heavy: We have at least 3 different build environments and utilize more than 20 loaders and 9 plugins.

-With such a "mature" Webpack v3 setup, the upgrade to Webpack v4 was not straightforward.
+With such a "mature" Webpack v3 set-up, the upgrade to Webpack v4 was not straightforward.
 The rest of this article will provide a description of the strategy we used to upgrade to the latest version, with an emphasis on the issues we encountered and how we went about resolving them.

 ## The Upgrade